tlshaheen/api_docs/doc/survey.md

 Surveys API
 ===========

+Use the Survey Pages API to interface with surveys stored in NationBuilder

 Index Endpoint
 --------------
-Retrieve a list of existing surveys
+Retrieve a paginated list of existing surveys

 `GET /api/v1/sites/:site_slug/pages/surveys`